-Evaluation, Reevaluation, & Eligibility (use the most recent eligibility determination in the student's file) Yes No NA Rationale for No & Comments Potential Source(s) Parental consent was obtained prior to conducting an initial evaluation or prior to conducting a reevaluation. §300.300(a) and §300.300(c) Evaluation reports Referral documentation Notice for Reevaluation No Additional Assessment Requested Notice for Reevaluation Additional Assessment Requested Prior Written Notice Parental requests and consent Parental complaints The LEA provides notice to the parents that describes any evaluation procedures the LEA proposed to conduct. §300.304(a) Evaluation reports Referral documentation Notice for Reevaluation No Additional Assessment Requested
+Evaluation, Reevaluation, & Eligibility (use the most recent eligibility determination in the student's file) 7 Yes No NA Rationale for No & Comments Potential Source(s) Parental consent was obtained prior to conducting an initial evaluation or prior to conducting a reevaluation. §300.300(a) and §300.300(c) Evaluation reports Referral documentation Notice for Reevaluation No Additional Assessment Requested Notice for Reevaluation Additional Assessment Requested Prior Written Notice Parental requests and consent Parental complaints The LEA provides notice to the parents that describes any evaluation procedures the Evaluation reports Referral documentation LEA proposed to conduct. §300.304(a) Notice for Reevaluation No Additional Assessment Requested

-The initial evaluation was conducted within 60 days of parental consent. §300.301 A reevaluation was conducted within three years of the most recent evaluation. §300.303 Notice for Reevaluation Additional Assessment Requested Prior Written Notice Parental requests and consent Parental complaints Parental consent forms Indicator report Initial evaluation reports Other relevant sources of information A variety of assessment tools and strategies (not a single measure or assessment as the sole criterion) were used to gather relevant functional, developmental, and academic information about the child, including information provided by the parent. §300.304(b)(1) and §300.304(2) Evaluation reports For reevaluation, existing data (evaluation data and parental input, current classroom based, local or state assessment data, and observations) from a variety of sources (teacher data, parent data, and related services data) were used to determine continued eligibility. §300.305 and §300.306(c) Evaluation results IEP committee recommendations Consideration of special factors Measurable annual goals Examples of methods of measurement IEP Upon completion of the evaluations and assessments, a committee including the parent determined whether the child meets the criteria to be a child with a disability and needs special education and related services because of the disability. §300.306 Evaluation and assessment results show the student meets Mississippi's criteria for the Eligibility Determination report Prior Written Notice Eligibility Determination report disability category identified.
+T Notice for Reevaluation Additional Assessment Requested Prior Written Notice Parental requests and consent Parental complaints The initial evaluation was conducted within • Parental consent forms 60 days of parental consent. §300.301 Indicator report A reevaluation was conducted within three Initial evaluation reports years of the most recent evaluation.
+Other relevant sources of §300.303 information A variety of assessment tools and strategies Evaluation reports (not a single measure or assessment as the sole criterion) were used to gather relevant functional, developmental, and academic information about the child, including information provided by the parent. §300.304(b)(1) and §300.304(2) For reevaluation, existing data (evaluation Evaluation results data and parental input, current classroom IEP committee based, local or state assessment data, and recommendations observations) from a variety of sources Consideration of special (teacher data, parent data, and related factors services data) were used to determine Measurable annual goals continued eligibility.
+Examples of methods of §300.305 and §300.306(c) measurement • IEP Upon completion of the evaluations and Eligibility Determination assessments, a committee including the report parent determined whether the child meets Prior Written Notice the criteria to be a child with a disability and needs special education and related services because of the disability. §300.306 Evaluation and assessment results show the Eligibility Determination student meets Mississippi's criteria for the report disability category identified.
 State Board Policy Chapter 74, Rule 74.19, §300.306(c) and §300.311 Evaluation reports Prior Written Notice If the child was initially determined to be eligible with a ruling of Developmentally Delayed (DD), the public agency conducted a reevaluation prior to the child's 10th birthday. §300.303(a), §300.304, §300.305, §300.306, and Special Education Eligibility Determination Guidelines pp. 303-305 Eligibility Determination Report MSIS Screen IEP Review/Revision Dates MET/IEP Documentation Date of Comprehensive Reevaluation Reports

-Individualized Education Program (IEP) Yes No NA Rationale for No & Comments Potential Source(s) The parents were invited to the IEP committee meeting, and if neither parent was able to attend it, there is documentation of attempts to ensure parental participation. §300.322(a) and §300.501(b) Documentation of invitationContact logs The appropriate committee members were present at the IEP committee meeting (signature[s] provided at IEP Committee meeting), and if the appropriate committee members were not present, an excusal form is available for the committee member(s) and the excused committee member provided input. §300.321(a)-(b) and §300.321(a)(7)(e)(1-2)(i-ii) IEP - Signature page Excusal form The IEP includes a statement of present levels of academic achievement and functional performance, including how the student's disability affects involvement and progress in the general education curriculum. §300.320(a)(1)(i)(2)(i) • IEP - PLAAFP
+Individualized Education Program (IEP) Yes No NA Rationale for No & Comments Potential Source(s) The parents were invited to the IEP committee meeting, and if neither parent was able to attend it, there is documentation of attempts to ensure parental participation. §300.322(a) and §300.501(b)) Documentation of invitationContact logs The appropriate committee members were present at the IEP committee meeting (signature[s] provided at IEP Committee meeting), and if the appropriate committee members were not present, an excusal form is available for the committee member(s) and the excused committee member provided input. §300.321(a)-(b) and §300.321(a)(7)(e)(1-2)(i-ii) IEP - Signature page Excusal form The IEP includes a statement of present levels of academic achievement and functional performance, including how the student's disability affects involvement and progress in the general education curriculum. §300.320(a)(1)(i)(2)(i) • IEP - PLAAFP